-the best 10 places to see shoebill storks in uganda
+What are the best 10 places to see shoebill stork in uganda in uganda

 Uganda Wildlife Education Center-Entebbe (ZOO)

 Travelers can watch the shoebill stork at the Ugandan Zoo, one of the greatest places to see it, at any time of the day and throughout the entire year.
 If you are simply visiting Entebbe for a conference or business-related appointments, the Zoo, which extends to Lake Victoria, offers the chance to see all species.